lextm/jekyll-theme-chirpy/_posts/2022-5-8-powershell-on-macos.md

 ---
 layout: post
 title: "PowerShell with Oh My Posh as Default Shell on macOS"
+description: A post about how to configure PowerShell with Oh My Posh as your preferred shell on macOS
 tags: PowerShell macOS Visual-Studio-Code
 excerpt_separator: <!--more-->
 ---